-Most people know that you can face criminal penalties for firing a gun at an occupied car in California —but fewer people are aware that it is also a crime to throw objects at a car or other vehicle on a public road under California Vehicle Code 23110 VC.1
+Most people know that you can face criminal penalties for firing a gun at an occupied car in California —but fewer people are aware that it is also a crime to throw objects at a car or other vehicle on a public road under California Vehicle Code 23110 CVC.1

-And even though California's law against throwing substances at motor vehicles provides for harsher penalties for people who throw destructive items with intent to cause great bodily injury/harm, the law punishes people who throw anything at a motor vehicle—even objects that aren't particularly dangerous.2
+And even though California's law against throwing substances at motor vehicles provides for harsher penalties for people who throw destructive items with the intent to cause great bodily injury/harm, the law punishes people who throw anything at a motor vehicle—even objects that aren't particularly dangerous.2

 The legal definition of throwing a substance or object at a car

-Vehicle Code 23110 has two sections.
+CVC 23110 has two sections.
 Each section sets out the legal definition of a different form of the crime of throwing a substance or object at a motor vehicle.3

 Under California Vehicle Code 23110(a), you commit the offense of throwing something at a motor vehicle if you: